GIScience/gis-training-resource-center/content/Module_3/en_qgis_data_classification.md

 Single Symbol classification is useful when you have a simple dataset.
 For example, you load a polygon layer with the administrative boundaries of a region, and a point layer with the major cities.
 In this case, you can choose a single symbol classification and adjust the symbol for each layer.

-:::{dropdown} How to: Single symbol classification
+::::{dropdown} How to: Single symbol classification
 :open:

 <video width="100%" controls src="https://github.com/GIScience/gis-training-resource-center/raw/main/fig/Single_symbol_video.mp4"></video>